SupriyaChanda/supriyachanda.github.io/content/event/latex2/index.md

 event: LaTex Hands-on Workshop
 event_url:

-location: LT-3 Hall, IIT (BHU) Varanasi
+location: Kamdhenu Hall (DSFT Building), BHU, Varanasi

 summary: I present a demonstration of how to use LaTeX for academic writting.